 Your core isn't just your six-pack muscles.
 "It's layers of deep muscles that help support your pelvis, spine, butt, back, hips and stomach," says Katie Dunlop, CPT.
 "They are the foundational muscles for keeping our posture strong and tall and allowing us to twist, bend, run, jump and just move."

-There are several main muscles of the core.
+There are several main core muscles.
 These include:

 - Rectus abdominis (the six-pack muscles)